kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

     binlog_format = ROW
 ```

 As we can see this YAML file is a ConfigMap resource, which contains a single data section called galera.cnf, with the configuration we need for Galera.
-The bootstrap specific configuration here is the wsrep_cluster_address, which indicates that this will be a bootstrap node :
+The bootstrap specific configuration here is the wsrep_cluster_address, which indicates that this will be a bootstrap node:

 ```
 wsrep_cluster_address = gcomm://
 ```

 The other important lines is this YAML file are the three which will be templated by KUDO on instantion.
-Firstly we have the name and namespace lines :
+Firstly we have the name and namespace lines:

 ```yaml
   name: {{ .Name }}-bootstrap